-DIABETES MELLITUS more commonly referred to simply as diabetes is a chronic degenerative disease caused by lack of, or resistance to, the hormone insulin, which is essential to the proper metabolism of blood sugar (glucose).
+DIABETES MELLITUS more commonly referred to simply as diabetes is a chronic degenerative disease caused by lack of, or resistant to, the hormone insulin, which is essential to the proper metabolism of blood sugar (glucose)

 Diabetes is the leading cause of blindness, kidney failure, limb amputations, and heart disease.
 The cost of diabetes and its medical complication is estimated at 100 billion dollars annually, accounting for approximately 50% of current health care spending.
 I feel that most cases of diabetes, especially type 2, can be treated successfully with diet, nutrition, and herbs.